Dagimbirhanu-B/LVM-logical-volume-manager-/README.md

 # Format the Logical Volume
 mkfs.ext4 /dev/mapper/data_vg-data_lv
+# if the vg name and lv name have '-' in it, you can use the following command
+mkfs.ext4 /dev/u01-vg/u01-lv

 # Create another Logical Volume using remaining space
 lvcreate data_vg -n lv_log -l 100%FREE